 In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842).
 The guidance in this ASU supersedes the leasing guidance in Topic 840, Leases.
 Under the new guidance, lessees are required to recognize lease assets and lease liabilities on the balance sheet for all leases with terms longer than 12 months.
-Leases will be classified as either finance or operating, with classification affecting the pattern of expense recognition in the income statement.
-The new standard is effective for fiscal years beginning after December 15, 2021, including interim periods within those fiscal years.
-A modified retrospective transition approach is required for lessees for capital and operating leases existing at, or entered into after, the beginning of the earliest comparative period presented in the financial statements, with certain practical expedients available.
-The Organization is currently evaluating the impact of the pending adoption of the new standard on the financial statements.
+Additionally, the new guidance made targeted changes to lessor accounting.
+The new standard was initially effective for fiscal years beginning after December 15, 2019, including interim periods within those fiscal years.
+The new standard requires a modified retrospective approach for all leases existing at the date of initial application, with an option to use certain transition relief.
+ASU 2016-02 provides additional transition relief.
+Subsequently, FASB issued ASU 2018-01, ASU 2018-10, ASU 2018-11, ASU 2018-20, ASU 2019-10, and ASU 2020-05 which provide additional further transition relief and provides a new effective date for non-public business entities is for fiscal years beginning after December 15, 2021, which is a two-year extension.
+The Organization is currently evaluating the impact of the pending adoption of the new standard on its financial statements.